 Descargo de responsabilidad: Es posible que en este sitio encuentre algunos enlaces que le lleven a contenido disponible sólo en inglés.
 Además, el contenido que se ha traducido del inglés se actualiza a menudo, lo cual puede causar la aparición temporal de algunas partes en ese idioma hasta que se termine de traducir (generalmente en 24 horas).
 Llame al 1-800-CDC-INFO si tiene preguntas sobre la influenza estacional, cuyas respuestas no ha encontrado en este sitio.
 Agradecemos su paciencia.

-Ayuda con los formatos de archivos:¿Cómo se visualizan los diferentes formatos (PDF, DOC, PPT, MPEG) en este sitio?
+Ayuda con los formatos de archivos:¿Cómo se pueden ver los diferentes formatos (PDF, DOC, PPT, MPEG) en este sitio?

-- Esta página fue modificada el: 27 de febrero de 2015
+- Esta página fue modificada el 17 de abril de 2015